Best gaming headset 2025

 Is 7.1 surround sound better for gaming?

-Closed-back vs open-back gaming headsets
+Closed-back vs open-back gaming headsets - which is better?

-What do pro gamers use for headsets?
+What gaming headset do pro gamers use?

 Why do pro gamers use two headsets?

-The majority of gamers aren’t going to need a second headset, but if you’re planning on taking part in a tournament then it’s something to consider.
+The other headset is there for noise cancellation, as these sorts of events typically take place in very noisy arenas.
+The mics from these headsets are then used for comms.
+The majority of gamers aren't going to need a second headset, but if you're planning on taking part in a tournament then it's something to consider.